cosmic-explorer/ce-it-infrastructure/README.md

 The infrastructure also relies on the following repositories hosted by the [cosmic-explorer](https://github.com/cosmic-explorer) GitHub organization:

  * A fork of [COmanage Regustry](https://github.com/cosmic-explorer/comanage-registry) that contains the source for the fixed GitHub provisioner and the DCC provisioner until these are merged into the main COmanage repository.
  * A fork of the [Hydra Login and Consent Node](https://github.com/cosmic-explorer/hydra-login-consent-node) used by the DCC to perform OAuth2 delegation of credentials to COmanage.
-This is essentially the same as the original version, by removes the `foo@bar.com` login as authentication is managed by Apache Shibboleth which reverse proxies to the consent node.
+This is essentially the same as the original version, but removes the `foo@bar.com` login as authentication is managed by Apache Shibboleth which reverse proxies to the consent node.
  * A fork of [the COmanage registry docker containers](https://github.com/cosmic-explorer/comanage-registry-docker) to allow us to make any CE specific changes.
 Currently this is even with the upstream repository as no patches are needed.

 The infrastructure also relies on the following externally provided infrastructure: